Sailors Falls is a semi-circular sink in the landscape, with tall exposed columns of basalt, over which Sailors Creek falls.

 waterfall safety information

-Thanks to K.Clarke of Melbourne who confirmed that there was no flow over the falls at the start of May 2016 after a very dry year, and
+Thanks also to K.Clarke of Melbourne who alerted me that there was no flow over the falls at the start of May 2016 after a very dry year,

 If you would like to leave a comment about this waterfall, please fill in the comment box below.